Hedgehog's Dilemma (Neon Genesis Evangelion): Cultural references and themes

-The episode's English title "Hedgehog's Dilemma" references the psychoanalytic concept of the porcupine's dilemma, mentioned for the first time in the previous episode and usually used to describe the behaviors of individuals with a borderline personality disorder.
+The episode's English title "Hedgehog's Dilemma" references the psychoanalytic concept of the porcupine's dilemma, mentioned for the first time in the previous episode.
+The concept, suggested by Satsukawa during the script writing, is usually used to describe the behaviors of individuals with a borderline personality disorder.
 Like the porcupines of Arthur Schopenhauer's Parerga and Paralipomena, Shinji is afraid to be hurt and withdraws from human contact.
-His relationship with Misato Katsuragi follows Schopenhauer's concept, since they both hurt but look for each other.
+As noted by writer Virginie Nebbia, all the main Evangelion characters hide their inner self for fear of being hurt, as in Schopenhauer's dilemma.
+Shinji's relationship with Misato Katsuragi follows Schopenhauer's concept, since they both hurt but look for each other.
 Misato is also a victim of the dilemma, and during the episode she realizes Shinji's loneliness and communication difficulties.
-Gualtiero Cannarsi, who cured the Italian adaptation of the series, noticed the characters get closer without hurting each other at the end of the episode.

-Schopenhauer originally named his concept after the porcupine, or Hystricidae (Stachelschweine in German); Evangelion staff however chose an alternative translation, since they wanted to portray Shinji as a hedgehog, an animal with smaller, blunter spines than those of a porcupine, suggesting more delicacy for the character.
+Gualtiero Cannarsi, who curated the Italian adaptation of the series, noticed the characters get closer without hurting each other at the end of the episode.
+Schopenhauer originally named his concept after the porcupine, or hystricidae (Stachelschweine in German); Evangelion staff however chose an alternative translation, since they wanted to portray Shinji as a hedgehog, an animal with smaller, blunter spines than those of a porcupine, suggesting more delicacy for the character.
 Furthermore, according to director Anno, when Shinji says "I'm back" at the New Hakone Yumoto station, the first stage of his growth journey ends.